TylerCityStation

 LITCHFIELD/N1 [NRR, 1849]

 The original station was built when this stop was established by the NRR in 1849 and we assume that it looked like ANSONIA1 and NAUGATUCK1.
-Though the 1854LC map has this area labeled properly as East Litchfield, the stop on the NRR was LITCHFIELD.
+Though the 1854LC map has this area labeled properly as East Litchfield, the stop on the NRR was called LITCHFIELD.
 According to an article in the Courant, a new depot was built here in 1875.
 The railroad commisioners say nothing about this nor do any other newspapers, so what happened to LITCHFIELD1 - fire is the usual culprit - is not yet known.
 Hopefully an NRR annual report is lurking somewhere to clear this up.
 [REFS: HDC/08/06/1875/03]

 LITCHFIELD/N2 [NRR, 1875]

-This station is newly found to have been built in 1875.
+This station was built in 1875.
 It would become EAST LITCHFIELD some time between our 1890 and 1894TTs, shortly after the NYNH&H leased the NRR in 1887.
 One would think the renaming would have only happened in 1898 when the NYNH&H got control of the Shepaug RR and added another LITCHFIELD to its list of stations but the name was always appropriate for the depot that served the eastern part of this town.
-The 1916 val photo reflects the changes made in 1911 that included the realignment of track, the elimination of grade crossings, and even the re-channeling of the Naugatuck River flowing just to the east.
-The language of the day called even a slight relocation an 'abandonment' but, as we have seen elsewhere, it was the location that was abandoned, not the stop or even the station building.
+The 1916 val photo at [1] reflects the changes made in 1911 that included track realignment, grade crossing elimination and diversion of the Naugatuck River flowing just to the east.
+The language of the day called even a slight relocation an 'abandonment' but, as we have seen elsewhere, it was the precise location that was abandoned, not the stop or even the station building.
 It looks to us like it was moved to a new foundation that gave it a higher profile, with concrete curbing and a new roof the finishing touches.
-This station, along with several others on the old NRR from Waterbury to Winsted, lost passenger service in 1926.
-[REFS: HC/02/02/1911/05; HC/02/09/1911/07; HC/02/25/1911/14; HC/03/25/1911/06; HC/06/20/1926/A12]
+The north freight wing may also have been added at this time.
+This stop, along with several others on the old NRR from Waterbury to Winsted, lost passenger service in 1926.
+A Torrington Register newspaper article says that freight service ended here on 12/1/1923 and a 1936 article indicates that the station's "demolition was accomplished almost a year ago" in 1935.
+Many thanks to local resident Eileen Schmidt for her untiring efforts to research the history of this station.
+Her photo album can be retrieved by clicking here.
+[REFS: HC/02/02/1911/05; HC/02/09/1911/07; HC/02/25/1911/14; HC/03/25/1911/06; TR/11/09/1923/00; HC/06/20/1926/A12][rev042117]

 LITCHFIELD/S [SRR, 1871]